isomerpages/nparks-gardening/_learn-more-about-gardening/Plants.md

 <div class="wrapper">
 	<a href="/digital-tools/plant-search/" class="plantsearch">
-		<p>Not sure what plants to start with?
-You may use our plant search to guide you!</p>
+		<p style="text-align: center">Not sure what plants to start with?
+Click here to use our plant search to guide you!</p>
 	</a>
   <div class="box">
 		<h4>Edible Plants</h4>